VectorBarks/smart-climate/README.md

 Smart Climate Control is a Home Assistant custom integration that creates a virtual climate entity to compensate for temperature sensor inaccuracies in any climate control device.
 Using a hybrid approach of immediate rule-based control with background machine learning, it maintains your desired room temperature based on external trusted sensors.

+## Important Notice

+This is a personal pet project developed for educational and personal use.
+While the integration has been tested and is functional, no guarantees are provided regarding reliability, compatibility, or fitness for any particular purpose.
+Use at your own discretion and always test thoroughly in your environment before relying on this integration for critical climate control.

 ### The Problem
 Many climate control devices (AC units, heat pumps, mini-splits) suffer from inaccurate internal temperature sensors with offsets that vary based on:
 - Outdoor temperature conditions